Representation of non-special curves of genus 5 as plane sextic curves and its application to finding curves with many rational points: Concluding remarks with some open problems

 \section{Concluding remarks with some open problems}

-We provided a new effective parameterization of the space of canonical and non-trigonal curves of genus $5$.
-We realized such a curve as the normalization of a sextic in $\mathbb{P}^2$.
-It was also proved that if the associated sextic model has five double pounts, the dimension of the space of such curves is $12$, which is just(!) the dimension of the moduli space of curves of genus $5$.
-As an application, we also presented an algorithm to enumerate generic curves of genus $5$ over finite fields with many rational points.
-By executing the algorithm over MAGMA, we showed that the maximal number of $\mathbb{F}_9$-rational points of generic curves of genus $5$ over $\mathbb{F}_3$ is $32$.
+We provided a new effective parametrization for the space of curves of genus $5$ that are neither hyperelliptic nor trigonal.
+We realized such a curve as the normalization of a sextic in $\mathbb{P}^{2}$, and termed a non-special curve if the associated sextic had five double points.
+It was also proved that the dimension of the space of non-special curves of genus $5$ does not exceed $12$, where the value $12$ is equal to the dimension of the moduli space of curves of genus $5$.
+As an application, we also presented an algorithm for enumerating non-special curves of genus $5$ over finite fields with more rational points than a prescribed bound.
+By executing the algorithm on MAGMA, we showed that the maximal number of $\mathbb{F}_{9}$-rational points of non-special curves of genus $5$ over $\mathbb{F}_{3}$ is $32$.